Projects

 Project Motivation

-The Bezos Family Foundation and DC Action are sponsoring outcome and benefit-cost evaluations of the Early Childhood Educator Pay Equity Fund to contribute to the growing evidence base surrounding its impacts on the child care and early education sector and inform policy and funding discussions.
+The Bezos Family Foundation and DC Action are supporting outcome and benefit-cost evaluations of the Early Childhood Educator Pay Equity Fund to contribute to the growing evidence base surrounding its impacts on the child care and early education sector and inform policy and funding discussions.

 Partners in Progress